MendezJennifer/YummyNummies/README.md

 Administrator: Full access to all recipes, and categories (rich@gc.ca, same PW)

 NOTE:
-Google and Facebook authentication are ocnfigure.
+Google and Facebook authentication are configured.
 They do not work on live site due to security requirements, but it does work on local server.

 Site is live at:
 http://jenmen-001-site1.itempurl.com/